Dulacca Wind Farm

 Key Facts

-Size: The site covers ~8000 hectares of land, of which ~2% is used by the project.
+Size: 8,177 hectares of land of which 2% is used by the project.

-Dulacca Wind Farm is currently under construction and is forecast to be completed in late-2023.
+Dulacca Wind Farm reached full operational output in October 2023.
 The site was selected for its strong wind resource and proximity to transmission and transport networks.
 The land is predominantly used for cattle grazing, with some cropping – the wind farm will co-exist with ongoing farming activity.

 Octopus acknowledges the Barunggam People as the traditional custodians of the land upon which Dulacca Wind Farm is located.
 The project has worked with Barunggam representatives, throughout development and construction, to respect the cultural heritage of the area.